Quaerite et invenietis — "Seek and you will find"

 opening line of Richard III.
 This applies very well to our present

-times as it creates a powerful motive for change.
+times as it created a powerful motive for change.
 I spoke to several

 scholars in the fields of political science and sociology, all of whom

-expressed the same observation, that America has entered a phase called
+expressed essentially the same observation, that America has entered a

-a “late-stage republic.”
-What this means is that civilizations have a
+phase resembling a “late-stage republic.”
+What this means is that

-mature to flourish during their “main sequence” existence.
+mature to flourish during the “main sequence” of their existence.

 Yet, if their founding principles and values

-are allowed to erode, they begin to decay, leading to the type of moral degeneration, decline of personal liberty
+are allowed to be corrupted, they begin to erode, leading to the type of moral degeneration, decline of personal liberty

 collapse, generally devolving into authoritarian rule, or a structure